rajabilal555/rajabilal555/README.md

 - 🔰 I'm currently learning Rust and Vim motions.
 - ⚡ Fun fact: _I've been passionate about tech since the age of 12_

-* 🏗 Technologies I'm looking forward to learn in 2023
+* 🏗 Technologies I'm looking forward to learn in 2024-25
-  - Rust ✅
+  - GoLang
-  - Nextjs and Sveltekit ✅
-  - Vim motions ✅
+  - Advanced Vim motions
   - TRPC
+  - LLMs

 ## Find me on